 Labor cost is often the first place so many large companies often chose in order make big cuts.
 This is because they often have a large number of employees spread across the many locations that they own.
 By closing 70 locations, they will reduce their labor cost and the cost of operating the stores significantly in areas that are underperforming.

 Unfortunately, this business decision will have a lasting effect on the each of the communities that will be losing a big source of employment, as CVS Pharmacy’s employee a good number of employees at it location.
 The other part of the equation is that many people rely heavily on the many health services that they have come to enjoy at their local CVS.
+Many families will now have to be concerned about falling into collections(learn more about them here) and climbing their way out to sustain themselves.

 With all that today’s large pharmacies provide to the customers in the communities that they are located in it is very important that they figure out how to stay profitable and not have to continue to close down these valuable pieces to the health care puzzle for so many people.